 The academy is an opportunity for the Lakehill players that have shown dedication and proficiency to come together in a like-minded environment.
 Our aim is to promote a positive connection with the sport, and while having fun is emphasised and a sheer enjoyment of the game is necessary, we do stress the importance of a focused attitude from all of the attendees.
 We encourage sportsmanship, responsibility and attentiveness in all players, and participants who do not strive to display these traits may be temporarily uninvited from the academy until they are able to prove they are capable of doing so.

-Technical ability(primarily dribbling and "touches on the ball") - and specifically it's development - is prioritised in the academy's curriculum.
+In alignment with the Canada Soccer Association 'Long Term Player Development'(LTPD) model, technical ability(primarily dribbling and "touches on the ball") - and specifically it's development - is prioritised in the academy's curriculum.
 We also aim recreate a "street soccer" environment, encouraging a love for the ball and the game itself, with its’ freedom and creativity.
 Due to the side-to-side and unpredictable movements associated with dribbling, it is a great tool in the development of not only close ball control, but physical literacy(agility, balance and control) as well.
 Technical proficiency also increases creativity, spontaneity, composure and confidence; all of which are key components in a player's repertoire as they progress.
 While passing is an essential part of the game of soccer, dribbling and touches on the ball at the younger ages helps to lay the foundation of multiple skill-sets.